 Subject to these Rules, money paid in on shares, or instalments for the acquisition of shares, may be withdrawn on any day when payment for shares may be made.
 However, if required, the Credit Union may request up to sixty days’ notice from a Member to withdraw shares.

-If a Member is in default as a borrower, or a withdrawal of shares would reduce a Member’s paid-up shareholding in the Credit Union to less than their total liability (including contingent liability) to the Credit Union, whether as a borrower, guarantor or otherwise, the Board of Directors shall have the discretion to consider a share withdrawal request.
+If a Member is in default as a borrower, or a withdrawal of shares would reduce a Member’s paid-up shareholding in the Credit Union to less than their total liability (including contingent liability) to the Credit Union, whether as a borrower, guarantor or otherwise, the Board of Directors shall have the discretion to refuse a share withdrawal request.
 This discretion may be exercised through the drawing up of a policy and procedure for use by Officers and employees of the Credit Union.

-26. Financial Services Compensation Scheme
+31. Financial Services Compensation Scheme